 The Strong beer festival is celebrated in all the breweries' beer halls.
 There are live brass music and festive events on the programme.
-Although the Paulaner Cellar and the Löwenbräu Cellar are the focal points for this beer bust.
-In the Löwenbräu Cellar strong men from all over Bavaria take part in a stone lifting contest with a 508-pound stone.
+Although the Paulaner Cellar, the Augustiner Cellar and the Löwenbräu Cellar are the focal points for this beer bust.
 One of the highlights is the barrel tapping and the "Politiker-Derbleck'n" (the roasting of leading politicians by actors) in the Paulaner beer hall on the Nockherberg hill.

 The 2020 Starkbier serving will be celebrated: